mozilla/data-docs/src/metrics/metrics.md

 DAU counts unique profiles.
 Keep in mind that a [profile is not necessarily a user](/concepts/analysis_gotchas.html#profiles-vs-users)

-The precise concept of active varies by product, but generally, active users are defined as unique profiles who've sent a `main` ping (on desktop) or a `baseline` ping (on mobile).
+The standard concept of active varies by product, but generally, active users are defined as unique profiles who've sent a `main` ping (on desktop) or a `baseline` ping (on mobile).
 The precise criteria are defined in the [`usage criterion`](./usage.md) section of this documentation.

 We can also occasionally restrict the metric to alternative usage critera.
 It's **critical to clearly state any non-standard usage criteria on the metric**.
 The metrics team suggest the following format: `DAU(usage criteria)`.
 For example, we might be interested in the count of users who've viewed more than 5 URIs in a day.
 We'd denote that metric as `DAU(URI > 5)`.

 We also some common alternative usage criteria documented in [`usage criterion`](./usage.md).